 Q: What if I am a permanent resident of the United States?
 Can I still petition for a green card for my spouse?

 A: Yes, but it is a somewhat different process and you may have a longer wait.
 If you are not a U.S. citizen, but instead are a lawful permanent resident (green card holder), you may still apply for permanent resident status for your spouse.
 There are a couple of differences, however.
 First, the petition might be subject to the “preference” system, whereby certain green card petitions have to endure a sometimes lengthy waiting period before their petitions are processed.
-Fortunately, in recent years, there has not been an additional delay for spouses of permanent residents.
 Second, there are also more potential disqualifying factors for spouses of permanent residents, such as having been out-of-status for a certain amount of time or having worked without authorization in the United States.
 It is very important to consult an immigration attorney to confirm your eligibility as the spouse of a lawful permanent resident.

 The fiancé(e) visa process is not available for fiancé(e)s of lawful permanent residents.